Liveable cities: How much green space does your city have?

-There are various articles online citing The World Health Organization (WHO) as having suggested that every city should have a minimum of 9 square metres of green space per person [this cannot be verified].
+The World Health Organization (WHO) has suggested that every city should have a minimum of 9 square metres of green space per person.
 Yet Istanbul, which has a population of over 14 million people, provides only 6.4 square metres of green space per person.
 Tokyo and Buenos Aires provide some of the lowest at 3 square metres and 1.9 square metres per person respectively.

 How does your city compare to Vienna?

 Designing the greenest city on Earth

 Accessible green space has long been one of the key components to Vancouver’s success as a liveable city.
 The city has already close to 300 city-run parks, beaches, and gardens and is the only municipality in Canada with an elected park board.